cgruver/ocp-4-20-user-namespaces/README.md

 EOF
 ```

+Open a shell into the Pod

 ```bash
 oc rsh container-in-container
 ```

+Note that your UID is 1000 inside the Pod

 ```bash
 id
 ```

+Pull a container image

 ```bash
 podman pull quay.io/libpod/banner
 ```

+Run a container with the image

 ```bash
 podman run -d --rm --name webserver -p 8080:80 quay.io/libpod/banner
 ```

+Curl the Nginx endpoint in the running container

 ```bash
 curl http://localhost:8080
 ```

+Open a shell into the container

 ```bash
 podman exec -it webserver /bin/sh
 ```

+When done, delete the Pod

+## Run a Pod as root

+Create another SecurityContextConstraint

 ```bash
 cat << EOF | oc apply -f -